DominikSubocz/Coin-Flip-App/README.md

 Welcome to the Coin Flip App! 🪙 Simple coin flip app that allows you to customise the coins and adds a guessing function for extra fun.

 ## Features
-1. Experience the classic thrill of flipping a digital coin.
+* Coin Flip mode - Experience the classic thrill of flipping a digital coin.
 Let luck decide your fate!
-2. Challenge yourself by predicting the outcome of the coin flip.
+* Guess Flip mode - Challenge yourself by predicting the outcome of the coin flip.
 Can you guess it right?
-3. Customize your experience by choosing from different coin types.
-Make it your lucky charm!
+* Coin customization -Customize your experience by choosing from different coin types, flip duration & volume!
-4. Tailor the speed of the coin flip to suit your preference.
-Fast or slow, it's up to you!
-5. Control the app's volume with ease.
-Flip the coin silently or enjoy the satisfying sound effects.
-6. Keep track of your coin-flipping adventures.
-The history page stores details like the game mode and results.
+* Flip history - Keep track of your coin-flipping adventures.
+The history panel stores details like the game mode and results.

 ## Installation

-1. Open the project in Visual Studio.
-2. Navigate to the project folder.
+1. Open Visual Studio, navigate to /Zip/App/CoinFlipApp inside the 'Coin-Flip-App' folder.
-3. Open the solution file (CoinFlipApp.sln) in Visual Studio.
-4. Build the solution.
-5. Select your target platform (e.g., Local Machine) and run the app.
+2. A message box 'Review Solution Actions' should pop up, just click 'OK'.
+3. Click the green play button to run the app.

+## Known Bugs
+* Message pops up quicker before the actual video finishes - Guess Flip Mode.
+* Flip History saves your guess as not guessed, even thought you guessed correctly - Guess Flip Mode.
+* There are problems with sound player.

 ## Feedback and Support
 Considering the current work load I currently have in college, and the work load I will have in university next year I don't think this coin flip app will receive updates in the near future, not any time soon at least.